-Extreme Tidepooling & Seafood Forage: time varies with tides $52 $8 to rent a wetsuit
+Extreme Tidepooling & Seafood Forage: 3-4 hours, time varies with tides $58 per person, $10 to rent a farmer john/jane style wetsuit

 ” The tidepool outing is a real keeper – such amazing diversity and beauty – thank you for sharing your knowledge and enthusiasm with us!
 Eating mussels freshly foraged from the ocean & prepared right on the beach (with all the gourmet fixins) was a sensory delight!”
 Ruth Krantz